Acucu-code/Suite_for_bash_programers/README.md

 CONFIGURATION:

-1 - These scripts must be in the /home/$USER/code folder, since 'include', 'tempFreq_log', and the calls from each script to 'infsh' refer to this folder.
+1 - These scripts must be in the /home/$USER/code folder, since 'include', 'tempfreq_log', and the calls from each script to 'infsh' refer to this folder.

 2 - Run 'echo PATH=$PATH:~/code >> ~/.bashrc'.